PanelAlpha Documentation

 Notes:

-• If you don't specify a path, PanelAlpha will automatically search common locations (/, /public_html, /public, /htdocs, /httpdocs)
+• If you do not specify a path, PanelAlpha automatically searches common locations (/, /public_html, /public, /htdocs, /httpdocs).

-• PanelAlpha will verify that WordPress is found at the specified location before proceeding
+• PanelAlpha verifies that WordPress is found at the specified location before proceeding.

 # Import Submission Confirmation

-After you submit migration details, PanelAlpha confirms that the import has started and displays the target URL that will be used for the imported site.
+After you submit migration details, PanelAlpha confirms the import has started and displays the target URL for the imported site.

 # Import Progress

 The import process runs in the background.
-You can monitor it directly in My Instances tile view and use Show Logs to open a detailed progress modal.
+Monitor it in My Instances tile view and use Show Logs to open a detailed progress modal.

 # Import Completion

-When the import reaches a final state, the imported site is shown in My Instances as ready for management.
+When the import completes, the site appears in My Instances as ready for management.

 # Monitoring Your Import

-All client-initiated imports can be monitored from the Admin Area under the Migrations section, where you'll find:
+All client-initiated imports can be monitored from Admin Area under Migrations:

 Administrators can: